These vegetarian baked beans are smoky, tender, and full of flavor.

-So!
-These beans.
-First, let me just say that these are not authentic Boston baked beans.
-That would pretty much be impossible because the authentic version includes salt pork or bacon.
-And if we’re going vegetarian with these bad boys, well, meat is no bueno.
+No, they are definitely not authentic Boston baked beans (though the flavors are definitely inspired by them!)
+That would pretty much be impossible because the authentic version includes salt pork or bacon … and if we’re going vegetarian with these bad boys, well, meat is no bueno.

 How else do we add flavor?
 Dry mustard, onion, and vegetable broth instead of water, for starters.
 Water, by the way, will work fine as a substitute – veggie broth just deepens the flavors a bit.